Basic Trading Tips (Forex Beginners)

 There are two main types of trends in the Foreign Exchange market that you can trade:

-(i) Macroeconomic trends (that last from many months to many years)
+(i) Macroeconomic trends (lasting from many months to many years)

-(ii) Speculative trends (that last from a few days to many weeks)
+(ii) Speculative trends (lasting from a few days to many weeks)

 Speculative trends are very common in the Foreign Exchange market.
-Being able to identify the right timing to trade a speculative trend is difficult, therefore, use tight leverage when you enter the market, and exit your positions by using trailing stops.
+Identifying the right timing to trade a speculative trend is difficult; therefore, use tight leverage when entering the market and exit your positions using trailing stops.

--Technical analysis is the best tool to identify speculative trends.
-However, when there is a major fundamental change at the Macro level avoid using technical analysis and trade only using fundamentals.
+Technical analysis is the best tool to identify speculative trends.
+However, when there is a major fundamental change at the macro level, avoid using technical analysis and trade using fundamentals only.

-If you trade intraday, a stop-loss order can minimize the potential of your total loss.
+If you trade intraday, a stop-loss order can minimize your potential total loss.
 Unexpected news can create extreme volatility in the market.
-If you are trading using trading leverage, without a stop-loss, in the long term, you will probably lose all your total capital.
+If you are trading with leverage and without a stop-loss, you will likely lose your entire capital over the long term.
 Trading without a stop-loss is like going to war without a shield.
-Furthermore, any technological inefficiencies, like for example a PC breakdown, can lead to extreme losses without a stop loss.
+Additionally, any technological failures, such as a PC breakdown, can lead to severe losses without a stop-loss in place.

--The best way to deal with this situation is to (i) limit your trading leverage and (ii) use very wide stop-loss orders
+The best way to deal with this is to (i) limit your trading leverage and (ii) use very wide stop-loss orders

 Forex Trading Tip 4: “Trading Leverage is not an opportunity, it is a liability”

-Forex beginners see Trading Leverage as a gift from their broker.
-In reality, high capital leverage is more a liability than an opportunity.
-The use of capital leverage increases trading risk and at the same time widens trading costs.
-Don’t forget that trading is not free, you are paying either high spreads, trade commissions, or both.
+Forex beginners often see trading leverage as a gift from their broker.
+In reality, high capital leverage is more of a liability than an opportunity.
+Using leverage increases trading risk and also raises trading costs.
+Don’t forget that trading is not free—you are paying either high spreads, trade commissions, or both.

-If you are a beginner and you use high leverage you will probably lose your capital in a matter of a few months.
-High capital leverage forces traders to place their stop-loss orders close to the current price and that makes them very vulnerable to market volatility.
-High capital leverage should be used only on special occasions when the probability of winning is high.
+If you are a beginner and use high leverage, you will probably lose your capital within a few months.
+High leverage forces traders to place stop-loss orders close to the current price, making them very vulnerable to market volatility.
+High leverage should be used only on special occasions when the probability of success is high.

--Limit your trading leverage to a point that your position is not vulnerable to unfavorable intraday volatility
+Limit your trading leverage to a level where your position is not vulnerable to unfavorable intraday volatility

 Forex Trading Tip 5: “Accept only trades offering a high Profit/Loss Ratio”

-Money management is very crucial when trading Forex, especially as concerns the selection of trades based on their potential profitability.
-The Profit/Loss ratio can also be described as the Reward/Risk ratio (RR).
+Money management is crucial when trading Forex, especially when selecting trades based on potential profitability.
+The Profit/Loss ratio, also known as the Reward/Risk ratio (RR), is essential.

-If you choose trades with a low Profit/Loss ratio (for example P/L= 1) you will probably lose money in the long run.
-For example, let’s suppose you have executed 100 low-rewarded trades in a certain period as follows:
+If you choose trades with a low Profit/Loss ratio (e.g., P/L = 1), you will likely lose money in the long run.
+For example, suppose you executed 100 low-reward trades as follows:

-If your profit/loss ratio was P/L=1 you have lost money.
-That is because you pay a spread or a commission in every trade you execute, and the price of the trading spread in 100 trades will be larger than the profit of 2 trades (52-48).
-So it is far better to wait and execute only trades with a high Profit / Loss ratio (P/L>3).
-This is especially valid for currency pairs that are offered in high spreads (minors).
+If your Profit/Loss ratio was P/L = 1, you would still lose money.
+This is because you pay a spread or commission on every trade, and the total cost of the spread over 100 trades would exceed the profit from just 2 trades (52–48).
+It is far better to wait and execute only trades with a high Profit/Loss ratio (P/L > 3).
+This is especially important for currency pairs with high spreads (minors).

-Forex Trading Tip 6: “Run your profits: Professional traders make 80% of their profits by 20% of their trades”
+Forex Trading Tip 6: “Run your profits: Professional traders make 80% of their profits from 20% of their trades”

-In continuation of the previous tip, Forex traders should run their profits and cut their losses.
-That means when a trade is highly profitable, you don't have to close it.
-Running your profits means that you trade along with the trend.
+Continuing from the previous tip, Forex traders should run their profits and cut their losses.
+When a trade is highly profitable, there’s no need to close it immediately.
+Running your profits means trading along with the trend.

--Remember that professional traders make 80% of their annual profits by 20% of their annual trades
+Remember: professional traders make 80% of their annual profits from just 20% of their trades

--You don't have to be right most of the time to beat the market.
-If you run your profits you can be right only a couple of times and still make a lot of money
+You don’t need to be right most of the time to succeed.
+If you run your profits, being right only a few times can still yield strong returns

--You can use a trailing stop to secure a great portion of your profits without having to close early a winning trade
+Use a trailing stop to secure a large portion of your profits without closing a winning trade too early

 Forex Trading Tip 7: “Accurately identify major Support and Resistance levels”